manuelyhvh/sql-server-samples/samples/features/security/always-encrypted-with-secure-enclaves/azure-sql-database/README.md

 ## Demo 1

-During this demo, you will take a tour of the demo environment, in which Always Encrypted with secure enclaves is already set up and sensitive data columns in the database are already encrypted.
+In this demo, you will take a tour of the demo environment, in which Always Encrypted with secure enclaves is already set up and sensitive data columns in the database are already encrypted.

 ### Prepare for the demo